For the first time since it closed its borders in 2020.

 Photo credit: China Embassy

-Once you get tested, you will need to declare your negative test result through the China Customs’ health declaration form.
+However, you will still need to fill out the China Customs’ health declaration form.
 This can be done via WeChat (scan the QR code above), the website, or their app.
+Officials will also be conducting spot checks when they deem necessary.

 Travellers coming from Hong Kong or Macau will not have to present any test result — provided that they didn’t go outside of those places seven days prior to entry.